Causes, Symptoms, and Treatment of Buerger's Disease

 Angiography is another useful test.
 It allows you to check the condition of your veins and arteries if they may have been damaged.
 In addition, the Allen test allows your doctor to observe your arterial blood flow in the hand.

-Treatment for Buerger’s disease
+Buerger’s disease treatment

 Since we don’t know the exact cause of this disease, experts haven’t been able to determine an ideal treatment for Buerger’s disease either.
 The only thing that we know for sure is that it’s essential to quit smoking.